-A total of 415 patients (n=248 in the Susvimo arm; n=167 in the intravitreal ranibizumab arm) were treated in this study.
-Patients were diagnosed with nAMD within the 9 months prior to screening and received at least 3 anti-VEGF intravitreal agents in the study eye within the last 6 months prior to screening.
+This study included 415 participants (n = 248 in the Susvimo arm; n = 167 in the intravitreal ranibizumab arm) were treated in this study.
+Patients were diagnosed with nAMD within the 9 months prior to screening and received at least 3 anti-VEGF intravitreal agents in the study eye within the 6 months prior to screening.
 Each patient was required to have demonstrated a response to an anti-VEGF intravitreal agent prior to randomization.
-Patients were randomized in a 3:2 ratio to receive continuous delivery of Susvimo via the Susvimo implant every 24 weeks or 0.5 mg intravitreal ranibizumab injections every 4 weeks.
-The primary endpoint of the study was the change in BCVA score from baseline at the average of Week 36 and Week 40.
-Secondary endpoints include safety, overall change in vision (BCVA) from baseline and change from baseline in center point thickness over time.
+Patients were randomized to receive continuous delivery of Susvimo via the Susvimo implant every 24 weeks or 0.5 mg intravitreal ranibizumab injections every 4 weeks.
+The primary endpoint of the study was the change in BCVA score from baseline at the average of weeks 36 and 40.
+Secondary endpoints include safety, overall change in vision (BCVA) from baseline, and change from baseline in center point thickness over time.
 The primary efficacy endpoint of change from baseline in distance BCVA score averaged over Week 36 and Week 40 demonstrated that Susvimo was equivalent to intravitreal ranibizumab injections administered every 4 weeks.
-Susvimo was generally welltolerated, with a favorable benefit-risk profile.
-Although well-tolerated with a favorable benefit-risk profile, the ranibizumab PDS implant has been associated with a 3-fold higher rate of endophthalmitis than monthly injections of ranibizumab.
+Susvimo was generally well-tolerated, with a favorable benefitrisk profile.
+Although well-tolerated with a favorable benefit-risk profile, the ranibizumab PDS implant has been associated with a threefold higher rate of endophthalmitis than monthly injections of ranibizumab.
 Further adverse events found in the Archway trial included conjunctival hemorrhage, conjunctival hyperemia, iritis, and eye pain.
 (ARCHWAY Study; NCT03677934).